 - Willie McCormick & Sons, Inc. v.
 Lakeshore Engineering Services, Inc., et al. (E.D.
 Mich.), Lead counsel representing individual defendant in civil RICO and antitrust matter alleging a conspiracy to rig the market for municipal services contracts.
-Secured dismissal as a matter of law of all claims against client dismissed and dispute settled favorably pending appeal;
+All claims against client dismissed and dispute settled favorably pending appeal;

 - In re Tyson Farms (USDA): Lead trial counsel defending against alleged breaches of the Packers & Stockyards Act in connection with payments made for the raising of poultry.
 Defense verdict following trial;

 - Scenic Jacksonville, Inc. v.
 Clear Channel Outdoor, Inc. (Fla.): Represented defendant in action to enforce settlement agreement seeking to compel the removal of digital and static billboards in the City of Jacksonville.
 Matter resolved through favorable settlement and legislative change that confirmed the legality of all existing signs, allowed for the expansion of client’s digital sign inventory, and provided for relocation of signs to more favorable locations;